hiyuantang/modeling_pipeline/README.md

 # Synthetic Kids' Data Modeling Pipeline for Height Prediction

 ## Introduction
 Welcome to the **Synthetic Kids' Data Modeling Pipeline for Height Prediction**, a streamlined solution for training, testing, and visualizing deep learning models using synthetic children's data.
-For more details, visit the project repository here.
+For accessing the synthetic kids' image dataset, visit the [repository](https://github.com/davidberth/ac297r_project6).

 ## Features
 - **Data Pickle File Transformation**: Turn image data into pickle files for training, testing, and visualization purposes.